 The ETF, by virtue of its listing, is subject to the JSE settlement cycle for equities, which is currently 3 trading days.
 When selling an ETF investment your proceeds will therefore be received a few days later than when selling a UT.
 Note this is no reflection on the liquidity of the ETF investment.

 Index-tracking funds are very transparent - you know exactly what you are invested in.
 An ETF must publish its holdings daily.
 The UT does not have this requirement as unit trust regulation only specifies a quarterly reveal of holdings.
 This does not mean the transparency of the UT is in question.
-As unit trusts have traditionally been actively managed funds, the quarterly publication of holdings is reasonable as an active manager would of course not want to reveal their positions daily.
+As unit trusts have traditionally been actively managed funds, the quarterly publication of holdings is reasonable as an active manager would naturally not want to reveal their positions daily.
 As mentioned, the UT reflects the index and since index data is continuously available, effectively so is the UT data.

 The MDD (Minimum Disclosure Document) of any ETF or UT will show the management fee and TER (Total Expense Ratio).
 In addition, access costs will make a difference to the total cost of your investment.
 To make an informed decision on costs, review the cost of any platform, LISP, online trading facility or stockbroking account and add this to the product cost.
 In addition, if a financial adviser is used, the cost of this advice must also be considered.
 Our SatrixNOW platform offers both ETFs and UTs at a zero platform fee and with no minimum investment amount.
 Remember that since the ETF is a listed security, a brokerage cost will be incurred when trading the ETF, but this is not applicable to the UT.